 Moderate toning and foxing.
 Ink slightly faded.
 Minor stains and paper wear.
 No major tears visible, but overall ageing consistent with early ehon prints.

-This single sheet probably taken from an illustrated war tale depicts Minamoto no Yoshitsune during his legendary “Eight-Boat Leap,” as he escapes across enemy ships while being pursued by the formidable
+This single sheet taken from an illustrated war tale depicts Minamoto no Yoshitsune during his legendary “Eight-Boat Leap,” as he escapes across enemy ships while being pursued by the formidable

 Taira warrior Noritsune.
 During the naval battles of 1185, Yoshitsune evades capture by leaping from one vessel to another, demonstrating extraordinary agility and tactical brilliance.
 His retreat was not driven by fear,